 Students in the CCS Masters program come from a variety of backgrounds and investigate the interface between climate change and society at different scales and in different forms.

-Bio: My name is Cara and I am a weather and outdoor enthusiast!
+My name is Cara and I am a weather and outdoor enthusiast!
 I got my Bachelor’s in Science in both Meteorology and Ocean Sciences & Coastal Studies from Millersville University of Pennsylvania.
 My undergraduate research involved studying sea surface temperature using remote sensing.
 I came to NC State to master in Climate Change & Society and I absolutely loved the program!
-Project: Currently, I am interning at the State Climate Office of North Carolina.
-I am studying the sensitivity of livestock heat stress to climate change and variability.
-Specifically, I am focusing on dairy cattle and how lactation, fertility, and reproduction are affected.
-Outside of school and work, I enjoy hiking, going to the beach, and exploring the sights of North Carolina!
-In the future, I am interested in studying long term trends of climate variability and weather impacts.

 Connect with Cara: @caralynng

-Bio: Christian grew up in Vienna Virginia and earned a BA in Geosciences from Denison University in 2014.
-He is interested in educating the public about science and climate change, and actively does so at his part time job at the North Carolina Museum of Natural Sciences.
-Project: I am completing my internship at the North Carolina Museum of Natural Sciences in downtown Raleigh NC.
-I am working in the visual investigate lab to produce an interactive presentation exhibit on invasive species and climate change.
-The particular species of focus is the Lionfish, but I plan to add more to the presentation as time allows.
+I grew up in Vienna Virginia and earned a BA in Geosciences from Denison University in 2014.
+I’m interested in educating the public about science and climate change, and actively does so at his part time job at the North Carolina Museum of Natural Sciences.